universalbri/universalbri/README.md

-👋 Hi, I'm Q, legally known as Brian Gregory, and this is my GITHUB home @universalbri
+👋 Hi, I'm Q, and this is my GITHUB home @universalbri

 👀 I’m primarily interested in Virtual Reality, and for now - GTA5 modding leveraging Script Hook .Net with C#.
 Hailing from a corporate background, I also dabble in game design, ai, a little bit of machine learning, and understanding hacking from various perspectives.